Do You Need Visa to Visit Palestine?

 Visitors entering via Tel Aviv Ben Gurion Airport receive an entry card instead of an entry stamp in their passport.
 While this practice is in place in other ports of entry, there have been situations where passports have been stamped for entry purposes.
 You should keep your passport card until you leave.
 This is proof of your legal entry into Israel and may be required, especially at any point of entry into the Occupied Palestinian Territories.
 If you are refused entry into Israel, your passport may be stamped with an entry stamp and two red lines drawn across it to indicate your refusal.

-Israeli border officials at Tel Aviv Ben Gurion Airport have also, at times, required certain travelers to sign a form stating that they are not allowed to enter territories controlled by the Palestinian Authority unless he/she obtains an advance authorization from the Israeli 'Territorial Actions Coordinator' and that a violation of this restriction may result in a traveler being deported from Israel and banned from entry for up to 10 years.
+Israeli border officials at Tel Aviv Ben Gurion Airport have also, at times, required certain travellers to sign a form stating that they are not allowed to enter territories controlled by the Palestinian Authority unless he/she obtains an advance authorization from the Israeli 'Territorial Actions Coordinator' and that a violation of this restriction may result in a traveller being deported from Israel and banned from entry for up to 10 years.

-At the Allenby Bridge crossing with Jordan, as well as at Tel Aviv Ben Gurion Airport, Israeli border officials have occasionally used an entry stamp for certain travelers who state 'Palestinian Authority only' or 'Judea and Samaria only.'
+At the Allenby Bridge crossing with Jordan, as well as at Tel Aviv Ben Gurion Airport, Israeli border officials have occasionally used an entry stamp for certain travellers who state 'Palestinian Authority only' or 'Judea and Samaria only.'

-Entry to the Palestinian Territories including Gaza by sea is controlled by the Israeli authorities.
+Entry to the Palestinian Territories, including Gaza by sea, is controlled by the Israeli authorities.
 You must make a passport and an immigration slip to cross between Israel and the Palestinian Territories controlled by Israel, you may not be allowed to enter.